puppynuff/puppynuff/README.md

 Obviously my plans for 2023 fell through, I didn't really have motivation or ideas.
 Hopefully with these, I can do it in 2024!

+Trying again for the daily commit.

+ALSO my commits are broken?
+Sometimes I'll make a commit and github wont mark it in the commit thing.
+Its not totally accurate.